 - Growth slows down because the plant is cramped.

-When to transplant?
+When is the best time to transplant?

-Step 2: Harden off seedlings before outdoor transplanting
+Step 2: Acclimatise plants before transplanting outdoors

-Step 3: Prepare seedlings before transplanting
+Step 3: Prepare young plants before transplanting

-- Gently remove the plant from its pot or tray, holding it by the base (avoid pulling the stem).
+- Gently remove the plant from its pot or tray, holding it by the base (avoid pulling on the stem).

-- Carefully loosen roots if they're tangled.
+- Carefully loosen the roots if they are tangled.

 Step 4: Transplanting